newmediaresearch/vidi-urls-plugin/README.md

 ## Bugs
-* Specific storage URL does not match
+* Can't match inside collection path (due to it using React)
 * URLs don't show in metadata management